-The calling for declarations of interest in respect of quotations below R200 000 was only fully implemented by December 2011.
-In addition, the non-calling could have given rise to the possibility that the City may have traded with "employees in service of the State".
+The calling for declaration of interest for quotation under R200 000 only fully implemented by December 2011.
+In addition the non-calling could have given rise to the possibility that the City may have traded with "employees in service of the State".

-Contracts not advertised for the full 30-day period as required mainly due to not having given regard to the weekend at the end of the 30 days.
+Contracts not advertised for the full 30-day period as required due mainly to not having given account of the weekend at the end of the 30 days.